-In addition, the Group has launched several new funds in line with customers' demands, which has contributed to the growth in its revenue.
+In addition, the Group has launched several new funds in line with customers' demands, which have contributed to the growth in its revenue.

 Sygnia's focus on low-cost investment and savings products and service provision has meant that, in contrast to our competitors, we have experienced little pressure on management fees.
-Our past initiatives, such as the launch of the Sygnia Umbrella Retirement Funds ("SURF") in 2016 and the acquisition of the db X-tracker passive management business from Deutsche Bank in 2017 (renamed to Sygnia Itrix), are also starting to contribute materially to the Group's results, both financially and in terms of market recognition and profile.
+Our past initiatives, such as the launch of the Sygnia Umbrella Retirement Funds ("SURF") in 2016 and the acquisition of the db X-tracker passive management business from Deutsche Bank in 2017 (renamed to Sygnia Itrix), are contributing materially to the Group's results, both financially and in terms of market recognition and profile.
 SURF is now the sixth largest umbrella fund offering in South Africa, while Sygnia Itrix is the second largest provider of ETFs listed on the JSE and the largest South African provider of international ETFs.

-Total revenue for the year rose 11.5% to R737.2 million (2020: R661.0 million), while total expenses, at R411.9 million, increased by 7.9% (2020: R381.9 million).
+Total revenue for the year rose 9.7% to R808.9 million (2021: R737.2 million), while total expenses, at R428.8 million, increased by 4.1% (2021: R411.9 million).
 The increase in expenses was primarily driven by higher staff costs associated with increased business activity.
-The decrease in interest income and finance costs to R19.6 million (2020: R26.3 million) and R12.4 million (2020: R16.4 million) respectively, primarily relates to the decrease in interest rates.
-The decrease in other investment income to R4.2 million (2020: R8.5 million) is mainly due to fluctuations of the rand.
+The increase in interest income to R26.8 million (2021: R19.6 million) primarily relates to the increase in average cash balances driven by higher profits, and higher interest rates.
+The increase in other investment income to R6.9 million (2021: R4.2 million) is mainly due to foreign exchange movements.

-Profit after tax increased by 16.9% to R240.9 million (2020: R206.1 million) in spite of difficult market conditions.
+Profit after tax increased by 19.3% to R287.4 million (2021: R240.9 million) in spite of difficult market conditions.

 The Group continues to invest in technology to ensure that Sygnia continues to offer leading fintech solutions and exceptional service to clients.
 Its offshore expansion is not expected to contribute materially to the results for the foreseeable future but is regarded as an exciting opportunity to diversify its revenues.
-To that end, Sygnia has launched a number of Ireland-registered funds post year-end.
+To that end, Sygnia has launched a number of Ireland-registered funds.
 These funds will be distributed to South African clients with existing offshore investments, as well as through international platform providers.